Make research actionable

 Presenting the work

-The most common way we socialize our research is through presentations.
+We most commonly share our research findings via presentations.
 These presentations can vary widely based on the audience.
 Here are a few presentation-building tips:

 Keep in mind that a researcher’s job doesn’t end with a formal presentation.
 Insights from a research sprint should be used to inform decisions for the rest of a project and to revisit on an ongoing basis.
 Always look for lightweight ways to share research and advocate for the voice of users.